 The municipality of 'La Tahá' includes 3 even smaller hamlets...
 Mecina, Fondales, and Ferreirola with Pitres as the capital and seat of the town hall.

-In Pitres you will find a stocked supermarket, health food shop, butchers, bakers, hardware store, bank (cash machine), and a chemist.
-On Fridays, the town holds its weekly market that attracts people from the local area.
+Pitres has all the necessities.
+There is a supermarket, health food shop, butchers, bakers, hardware store, bank (cash machine), and a chemist.
+On Fridays, the town holds its weekly market that attracts people from the area.

 Hotels Near Pitres